zio/zio-flow/docs/overview/remote.md

 Other than that the hardest thing is remembering to import ZIO Schema!

-With the schema defined this way, we can construt remote versions of `PaymentMethod` values just like we did for `Int` values:
+With the schema defined this way, we can construct remote versions of `PaymentMethod` values just like we did for `Int` values:

 ```scala
 val remotePaymentMethod: Remote[PaymentMethod] =